matcom/ml/README.md

 * The default user is `admin` with password `admin`.
 * The file `hub/config.py` contains the configuration file for this instance.

-Users are by default added to the system, and their data folders are **not** mounted outside the container.
+Users are by default added to the system, and their data folders are mounted in a `docker` volume.
-Hence, you should (read **must**) modify the `docker-compose.yml` file and setup your own long-term persistence mechanism if you want multiple users to persist.
+Hence when the container is re-created the data and users will still be there.

-> **NOTE:** Keep in mind that if you destroy the container you will loose all your users and data, unless you have taken care of the previous point!
+> **NOTE**: New users are created by default with the same username as password.
+When the container is destroyed and re-created, **password changes are not saved** for now.

 ## Running the GPU version